Suspect arrested in Washington, DC jogger's stabbing death, police say

 Crawford was arrested Wednesday night after he was found at a park by officers, who then took him in for questioning.
 Crawford, who has a criminal history, is "not cooperating" with investigators, the chief added.

 The 35-year-old Martinez was jogging in Logan Circle around 8 p.m.
 Tuesday when an assailant stabbed her in the neck.
-She stumbled away from the person and into a nearby takeout restaurant, where surveillance video showed Martinez appearing to alert customers to her attacker's location.

 Some of those inside the eatery ran out to track down the assailant while others tried to help Martinez, who was later pronounced dead at a hospital, FOX5DC reported.

-Police don't believe Martinez knew her attacker.
-The person reportedly dropped the knife used in the assault at the scene, where it was recovered by investigators.
+Crawford reportedly dropped the knife used in the assault at the scene, where it was recovered by investigators.

 JOGGER STABBED TO DEATH IN WASHINGTON, DC, COLLAPSES IN TAKEOUT RESTAURANT AS ATTACKER FLEES, COPS SAY